Kim Raymond: UK Comics

-Raymond started his comic career working for Dundee-based DC Thompson on girls' titles such as Mandy and Tracy.
+Raymond started his comic career working for Dundee-based DC Thomson on girls' titles such as Mandy and Tracy.
 Later he progressed to boys comics for IPC London, on M.A.S.K., Robo machines, Starcom and then later Tharg's Future Shocks and Judge Dredd in black and white in the early eighties.

 His ability to draw women well and with confidence eventually led him to contribute to the exploits of Judge Anderson, Psi Division, in Judge Dredd.
 He confesses that he was heavily influenced by Jim Holdaway, the first Modesty Blaise artist; Romero, a Spanish artist who took up the mantle on Modesty Blaise after Holdaway’s untimely death, Frank Bellamy, and Ron Smith, who twice helped him with advice and guidance in his early and later comic career.
 Smith was also a regular Dredd artist and a co-contributor to the City of the Damned epic on which Raymond also worked, illustrating three episodes.
 His final comic work appeared over several years in the two daily national newspaper strips, Checkout Girl (The Daily Star) and Roy of the Rovers (Today Newspaper).